 They don't know what they want.
 They don't have any preference.
 "You decide what to do" is their memo of choice.
 And after you gave it your all, they don't like it.
 I mean, you should've told me what you wanted in the first place.

 There are countless dishonest people out there.
-Always talk about how you are getting paid.
+Always negotiate how you are getting paid.
 You may suggest getting paid upfront or by milestones depending on the completion of the project.
-Some may irk on this idea, but it's better to lose a client than not get paid for work done.
+Some may irk on this idea, but it's better to lose a prospective client than not get paid for work done.